Center-for-Global-Development/msa-amc-sizing/index.md

 However, these mechanisms face a critical design challenge: determining the right size of the incentive.
 If set too low, firms won't participate; if too high, the program wastes resources.
 How can funders determine the appropriate amount of pull funding needed to motivate private investment?

-Despite its importance, determining the right incentive size remains challenging.
 In this guide, we present a systematic framework for sizing innovation incentives.
-We begin by examining the key components that drive incentive size: development costs, probability of success, competition, and time value of money.
+We begin by examining the key components that drive necesary incentive size: development costs, probability of success, competition, and time value of money.
 We then show how to build these elements into a practical framework for calculating minimum effective incentive sizes to achieve target probabilities of successful innovation.
-Throughout, we explore how program design choices – from payment timing to market structure – affect both costs and probability of success.
-Finally, we address how to adapt this framework to real-world conditions and complications.
+Finally, we explore how program design choices – from payment timing to market structure – affect both costs and probability of success.

 Our approach draws from our experience evaluating incentive programs across sectors.
 By breaking down this complex challenge into manageable steps, we aim to help program designers develop more effective and efficient innovation incentives.